 As if Bergen couldn’t get more idyllic and perfect… it has a fortress located directly on its harbor.

-Bergenhus Festning is one of the best-preserved stone fortifications in all of Norway and it is definitely worth a visit and one of the essential things to do in Bergen if you’re there.
+Bergenhus Festning is one of the best-preserved stone fortifications in all of Norway, and it is definitely worth a visit and one of the essential things to do in Bergen if you’re there.

-The fortress dates back to the 1240s and despite being the main Bergen attraction, you can find peace and quiet within its walls.
+The fortress dates back to the 1240s, and despite being the main Bergen attraction, you can find peace and quiet within its walls.

 It is one of my favorite places to visit in Bergen, actually.
 Mainly because I love strolling through the gardens around it.
+You can find it a bit further down from Bryggen, going toward Sandviken.

 The Rosenkrantz Tower was built by Erik Rosenkrantz, the governor of the Bergen Castle, in the 1560s.

-The tower is considered one of the most important Renaissance monuments in all of Norway and you can climb its narrow stairs and get an impressive view over the Bergen harbor.
+The tower is considered one of the most important Renaissance monuments in all of Norway, and you can climb its narrow stairs and get an impressive view over the Bergen harbor.

-There is a fee to visit the Rosenkrantz Tower and the hours vary depending on the season.
+There is a fee to visit the Rosenkrantz Tower, and the hours vary depending on the season.
+If you’re into history, this is one of the best things to see in Bergen!

-15. Peruse the Streets of Gamle Bergen
+14. Peruse the Streets of Gamle Bergen

-Perhaps Bergen’s most charming quarter, Gamle Bergen is the city’s ‘open-air’ museum and area where you can explore the history of the city.
+Perhaps Bergen’s most charming quarter, Gamle Bergen, is the city’s ‘open-air’ museum and area where you can explore the history of the city.

-Bergen was the largest wooden city in Europe in the 1900s and Gamle Bergen boasts 55 wooden houses from various eras and decades showcasing this history.
+Bergen was the largest wooden city in Europe in the 1900s, and Gamle Bergen boasts 55 wooden houses from various eras and decades, showcasing this history.

 While it is a bit further away from the city center than many Bergen sights, it is still worth the drive or walk there (it is in Sandviken).

-16. Explore the Ruins of a Cistercian Monastery at Lysekloster
+15. Explore the Ruins of a Cistercian Monastery at Lysekloster

 I legitimately have no idea how I first discovered or heard about Lysekloster Monastery in Os Kommune.
-But, it is a super off-the-path place to visit near Bergen if you’re interested and have a car!
+But, it is a super off-the-beaten-path place to visit near Bergen if you’re interested and have a car!

 The monastery is actually in ruins but is worth a Sunday stroll as you can rock up to it without a fee or anything and chill out.